Turbul3nce/Turbul3nce.github.io/_posts/2024-08-21-password-pitfalls-2024.md

 crackmapexec smb 192.168.1.0/24 -u users.txt -p passwordlist.txt --continue-on-success
 ```

 However, I didn’t get anywhere with SMB.
-So, I moved onto spraying against WinRM, but still nothing—I think this was due to some issues with crackmapexec not working at the time with the winrm service.
+So, I moved onto spraying against WinRM, but still nothing—I think this was likely due to some issues with crackmapexec not working at the time with winrm.
 So, I switched to using winrm-brute for password spraying.

 ```bash
 winrm-brute --hosts 10.10.10.0/24 --usernames users.txt --passwords common_passwords.txt